nvspranathi/nvspranathi/README.md

 ### Hi there 👋

 I am Pranathi.
-A passionate Python developer.
+A passionate Python and JAVA developer.
 I love to be a problem solver and be creative all the time.
-Trying new things makes me happy and excited.
+Trying out new things makes me happy and excited.

 [![GitHub Streak](https://streak-stats.demolab.com/?user=nvspranathi)](https://git.io/streak-stats)

 <!--